richafnu/Viva/Viva/glint/setup/patient-safety-survey.md

 # Set up a Microsoft Viva Glint Patient Safety survey

 Many healthcare customers use the Microsoft Viva Glint Patient Safety Survey to assess and improve their patient safety culture.
-It's approved as a reliable measure of patient culture by **The Leapfrog Group** and is among the most succinct Leapfrog-approved safety surveys currently available.
+This Viva Glint survey template is approved as a reliable measure of patient culture by **The Leapfrog Group**, among the most succinct Leapfrog-approved safety surveys currently available.
 Seamlessly integrated with Viva Glint, Patient Safety survey insights are designed to provide healthcare leaders with pertinent information in real-time.

-**The Leapfrog Group (Leapfrog),** established in 2000, serves as America's voice for patient safety, quality and transparency.
+**The Leapfrog Group (Leapfrog),** established in 2000, serves as America's voice for patient safety, quality, and transparency.
 Leapfrog collects and reports one-of-a-kind data to empower patients and purchasers to choose the right hospital or surgery center.

 ## Submitting the Patient Safety Survey for Leapfrog certification